guidobouman/thesis/Documents/GraduationPlan/Thesis information.markdown

 ### Sub questions
 * How does information gets stored and exchanged within the human brain according to neuroscientists?
-* What does the network structure of the current internet look like?
 * What is the current status of communication & information exchange between the human brain and the internet?
 * What innovations are there in the field of digital communication and storage structures which would fit the needs of the human brain?

-### Prospect
-The internet will go trough an evolution after which it will be able to interact with the human brain.

 ### Results
 * Graduation plan